onlydevelop/k8s-service-interactions/README.md

 ## Part 2: Accessing a service outside the cluster

 We have extended the above example to connect to an external mongodb database from one of the service in the kubernetes cluster.
 Read [more...](README-part2.md)

+## Part 3: Adding ingress

+We have extended the first example to add ingress in front of the service to get a feel of host-based routing and fanout.
+We will also see load balancing of requests.
+Read [more...](README-part3.md)